ScienceParkStudyGroup/master-advanced-forensics/_episodes/08-eda-dataset-two.md

             sep = "\t")
 ~~~
 {: .language-r}

+# 4. Exercise

+> ## Exercise
+> Here, a one-way ANOVA was used to test the relationship between CpG site methylation level and age.
+> 1. On which hypothesis the one-way ANOVA did rely?
+> 2. Can you test some or all of these hypotheses using R?
+> 3. If these assumptions are not met, find the equivalent of a one-way ANOVA among non-parametric tests.
+You can search for `non-parametric ANOVA` in your favorite web search engine.
+{: .challenge}

 # References
 - The [`broom()` package documentation](https://www.rdocumentation.org/packages/broom/versions/0.7.0)
 - A vignette to demonstrate the use of `dplyr`, `broom` and `map` altogether to perform nested computations: [Link](https://cran.r-project.org/web/packages/broom/vignettes/broom_and_dplyr.html)